Early life and career of Abraham Lincoln: Education

-In addition to reading, Lincoln cultivated other skills and interests during his youth in Kentucky and Indiana.
+As well as reading, Lincoln cultivated other skills and interests during his youth in Kentucky and Indiana.
 He developed a plain, backwoods style of speaking, which he practiced during his youth by telling stories and sermons to his family, schoolmates and members of the local community.
 By the time he was twenty-one, Lincoln had become "an able and eloquent orator"; however, some historians have argued his speaking style, figures of speech, and vocabulary remained unrefined, even as he entered national politics.